bpurinton/DEM_fourier_noise/ReadMe.txt

 This MATLAB (TM) function is intended for the spectral analysis of gridded topographic data (DEMs) for analysis on high-frequency, low-wavelength noise as presented in:

-Purinton, B., and Bookhagen, B.: Validation of digital elevation models (DEMs) and derived geomorphic metrics on the southern Central Andean Plateau, Earth Surface Dynamics, 2017
+Purinton, B., and Bookhagen, B.: Validation of digital elevation models (DEMs) and geomorphic metrics on the southern Central Andean Plateau, Earth Surface Dynamics, 2017

 Prior to analysis the user must download and set path to a few required functions: